-The ten-course MSF program has an innovative curriculum that provides you with a strong foundation in the principles and practices of finance.
+The MSF program has an innovative curriculum that provides you with a strong foundation in the principles and practices of finance.
 The program also introduces you to the emerging concepts, practices, and technologies necessary to be successful in today’s finance industry.
 The fifteen month program begins in August of each year.

-In the fall and spring semesters, you select courses to customize your degree.
+In addition to the core courses, you will select courses to customize your degree.
 Generally, students take most of their electives in areas of finance, but some take a few electives in other disciplines.
 Most students choose to follow a specialization track in one or more of the three most popular areas in the program: Corporate Finance, Asset Management, or Quantitative Finance.

-However, the breadth of electives makes the Illinois MSF a unique program for students who are interested in specializing in other areas of finance, such as Banking, Insurance, and Real Estate.
+However, the breadth of electives makes the Illinois MSF a unique program for students who are interested in specializing in other areas of finance, such as Commercial Banking, Risk Management, and Real Estate.